okalangkenneth/majestic-dolphin/content/pages/portfolio/project-3.md

       value: images/2.jpg
       relativeUrl: true
 layout: project
-subtitle: "Creating and accessing JSON data using\_ API."
+subtitle: "Accessing JSON data using\_ an API."
 ---
 In this project, I  built a weather application where the current and forecast weather conditions are displayed for any ZIP Code.
 I  get JSON data from the Weather Underground site API.
 I then parsed and used the weather information to populate my website.
 When one provides a zip code, the JSON data returned will then reveal the location, the current temperature, weather description, and details about the weather forecast.